EDWARD UPTON BELL 1899–1922

 Buried Radcliffe on Trent Cemetery (K120, no headstone)

-Family were still living in house on Mount Pleasant, now with five children: Edward Upton, age 12, Samuel Earnest, age 10, Sarah Elizabeth, age 7, George Charles, age 3 and John Alfred, two months old.
-Robert Bell was now a gardener and verger.
-Edward was at school.
+Age 12, at school, living in house on Mount Pleasant, father Robert a gardener and verger, siblings Samuel Earnest, age 10, Sarah Elizabeth, age 7, George Charles, age 3 and John Alfred, two months old.
 The house had four rooms.

 Service Number: 29633